-Army veteran deported after drug conviction sworn in as U.S. citizen
+Army veteran deported after drug conviction sworn in as US citizen

 He joined the Army following 9/11 and served two tours in Afghanistan.
 He suffered a brain injury while deployed and was diagnosed with post-traumatic stress disorder.

 In 2008, he was accused of giving a laptop case of cocaine to an undercover police officer.
-He took a plea deal and served more than seven years in prison for a nonviolent drug conviction.
+He took a plea deal and served more than seven years in prison.
 Perez's citizenship application was tossed in 2010 following the conviction.

-After serving his sentence, authorities turned him over to Immigration and Customs Enforcement, which detained him for two years.
-He was deported to Mexico last year.
+After serving his sentence, authorities turned him over to U.S. Immigration and Customs Enforcement (ICE), which detained him for two years before deporting him to Mexico.

-He had been living in the border city of Tijuana.
 Illinois Gov. J.B.
-Pritzker pardoned him in August, which erased the conviction, in an effort to allow him to apply for citizenship.
+Pritzker pardoned Perez in August, thereby erasing the conviction, in an effort to allow him to apply for citizenship.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM